fortran-lang/setup-fortran/README.md

   - *intel-classic* (for `ifort`)
   - *nvidia-hpc* (for `nvfortran`)
 - *version*: Version of the compiler toolchain.
 See [runner compatibility](#runner-compatibility) charts below.
+- *install_mkl*: If MKL libraries should be installed alongsider the intel compiler.
+Defaults to `false`.

 ## Outputs